cmu-delphi/covidcast-indicators/facebook/qsf-tools/README.md

 every new survey wave.

-* `item_replacement_map.csv`: Lists in-survey name of an `new_item` and the in-survey name of the `old_item` it replaces. `new_item` should be the name of a single item and be unique, but the `old_item` column has no formatting requirements.
-It can hold a list of items, if the corresponding new survey item is replacing multiple old questions, and a given item name can appear in multiple rows of the `old_item` field.
+* `item_replacement_map.csv`: Lists in-survey name of an `new_item` and the in-survey name(s) of the `old_item`(s) it replaces. `new_item` should be the name of a single item and be unique; the `old_item` column should be a string.
+However, `old_item` has no other formatting requirements.
+For example, it can list several item names (e.g. "A1, A2"), if the corresponding new survey item is replacing multiple old questions.
+A given item name can also appear in multiple rows of the `old_item` field.
 * `item_shortquestion_map.csv`: Lists in-survey name of an `item` and a short description of the contents of the question. `item` should be the name of a single item and be unique, but the `description` column has no formatting